charkour/zundo/README.md

 ## Background

 - Solves the issue of managing state in complex user applications
+- "It Just Works" mentality
+- Small and fast
 - Provides simple middleware to add undo/redo capabilities
-- Leverages zustand for state management, keeping the internals small
+- Leverages zustand for state management
 - Works with multiple stores in the same app
 - Has an unopinionated and extensible API